 - The fact that arbitral tribunals would hear the explanations directly from witnesses in their own words (instead of reading a statement) is no guarantee that the explanations will be any clearer, more focused and relevant; and more lively.
 Counsel and witnesses who are confused when writing will probably not perform any better orally.
 This becomes even worse if they are not well prepared for the hearing.
 Moreover, the idea that arbitrators would be able to direct the witness to the relevant issues and be more efficient may prove theoretical, particularly in complex cases.
 Witness statements help arbitral tribunals determine in advance which aspects of the dispute are known to the witnesses, their field of expertise, etc. This preparatory work, which allows arbitral tribunals to identify in advance relevant questions, is not possible (or at least is made more complex) without witness statements.

 - Not all witnesses are fluent in the language of the arbitration and interpretation is often unprecise, especially when the testimony relates to complex technical issues.
-The advantage of hearing the witness’s own words is seriously reduced if the witness has difficulty finding the right words or needs an interpreter.
+The advantage of hearing a witness’s own words is seriously reduced if the witness has difficulty finding the right words or needs an interpreter.

-- There is nonetheless another reason which would militate in favour of some direct examination.
+- There is nonetheless another reason that would militate in favour of some direct examination.
 Arbitral tribunals often test witnesses’ credibility and the reliability of the explanations contained in their witness statement during cross-examination and by their own questions at the hearing.
 If a witness is not called to be cross-examined, there is a risk that the written testimony will be forgotten, especially if several other witnesses are heard during the hearing.
 It may therefore be a strategic decision not to call a witness for cross-examination.
 Moreover, it may also be interesting to hear a witness speak ‘freely’ about specific issues before being cross-examined.
 This is why some arbitral tribunals allow limited direct examination before cross-examination, even if a witness statement has been submitted.

 The value of direct examination

 Written witness statements may save time and money, but to the extent they fully supplant oral direct testimony, they come at a price.
-As much as a witness may have been rehearsed in anticipation of oral direct testimony, he or she nevertheless speaks directly to the tribunal and creates an immediate impression of veracity and persuasiveness … or not.
-All of that is lost in a written witness statement whose authorship might well be counsel’s, not the witness’s.
+As much as a witness may have been rehearsed in anticipation of oral direct testimony, he or she nevertheless speaks directly to the tribunal and creates an immediate impression of veracity and persuasiveness – or not.
+All that is lost in a written witness statement whose authorship might well be counsel’s, not the witness’s.
 Yes, even with written witness statements, witnesses perform orally on re-direct, but that may come a bit late.

 This is a missed opportunity.
 I urge tribunals to issue such invitations and urge counsel to avail themselves of it.– George A Bermann, Columbia University School of Law